Andy Muschietti

-Andrés “Andy” Walter Muschietti (/es/; born 26 August 1973) is an Argentine film director and screenwriter who had his breakthrough with the 2013 film Mama.
+Andrés "Andy" Walter Muschietti (/es/; born 26 August 1973) is an Argentine film director and screenwriter who had his breakthrough with the 2013 film Mama.
 He gained further recognition for directing both films in the It film series, the 2017 film adaptation of the Stephen King novel and its 2019 sequel, It Chapter Two.
 In 2023, he directed the DC Extended Universe film The Flash.
+In 2025, Muschietti developed and executive-produced the HBO series It: Welcome to Derry, of which he directed 4 episodes.

 Early life

 Muschietti was born and raised in Vicente López, Buenos Aires and has one older sister, Barbara Muschietti.
 Both he and his sister studied at Fundación Universidad del Cine.
 He worked as a storyboard artist during his early years in the film industry.
 He is of Italian-Argentine ancestry.